 - 1505.01 Density.
-The maximum density of an Open Space Development shall be the same as for a conventional development in the Residential-Agricultural District (1 unit per 80,000 square feet).
-An Open Space Development shall have no more lots than can be created using conventional development on the same land. - 1505.02 Frontage.
+The maximum density of an Open Space Development shall be the same as for a conventional development in the Residential-Agricultural District.
+An Open Space Development shall have no more lots than can be created using conventional development on the same land. - I505.02 Frontage.
 80 feet minimum per lot. - 1505.03 Setbacks.
 15 front, rear, and side per lot, from the property lines.
 There shall be a 50 foot perimeter setback from houses on the perimeter of the building area. - Lot Size.
-Each building lot shall have a minimum of 1 acre.
-Only one dwelling unit shall be permitted per minimum land area.
+Each building lot shall have a minimum of 1 acre, excluding wetlands.
+Only one dwelling unit shall be permitted per individual building lot, except as provided in Section 2000.00, Accessory Dwelling Units.
 A two family structure shall require two times the minimum land area. - 1505.05 Development Tract Size.
 An Open Space Development tract shall have a minimum of 20 acres.